-Our audit procedures included and were not limited to the following : -

-- Obtained an understanding of the entity's capitalization criteria by reviewing relevant accounting policies, standards, and industryspecific guidelines. - Assessed the design and operating effectiveness of the controls with respect to capitalization criteria adopted by the management for recording of capital nature expenses under the appropriate heads. - Assessed the nature of capital expenditure incurred by the Holding Company to test whether they meet the recognition criteria as set out under relevant Ind AS.
+Key Audit Matters How our audit addressed the key audit matter A. Capitalization criteria for the capital expenses Capitalization criteria refer to the specific guidelines or requirements Our audit procedures included and were not limited to the following : - that the Holding Company uses to determine whether certain costs incurred in relation to the acquisition, construction, or development of an asset can be recognized as part of the asset's cost and subsequently capitalized in the financial statement. • Obtained an understanding of the entity's capitalization criteria by reviewing relevant accounting policies, standards, and industry-specific guidelines.
+Significant judgment and estimates are involved for the capitalization of expenses to the property, plant and equipment of the Group.
+Also, capitalization is as per the requirements under Ind AS and the criteria Assessed the design and operating effectiveness of the controls with respect to capitalization criteria adopted by the management for recording of capital nature expenses under the appropriate heads for intended use of the management has been met.
+Assessed the nature of capital expenditure incurred by the Holding Company to test whether they meet the recognition criteria as set out under relevant Ind AS.